 Where we’re going to have a guide and donkeys

-There are those who are of course doing this whole thing independently, carrying everything on their back and existing solely on protein powder to save weight — now they’re hardcore (read: slightly mental).
+There are those who are of course doing this trek independently, carrying everything on their back and existing solely on protein powder to save weight — now they’re hardcore (read: slightly mental).

 Where our meals won’t consist of re-dehydrated rice and ramen day after day